CodeMeAPixel/8BitPixel/8bitge/README.md

 # 8BitPixel Game Engine (8BitGE)

 A lightweight, modern JavaScript/TypeScript game engine designed for creating retro-style games with modern web capabilities.
 Perfect for both desktop and mobile web browsers.
+Originally developed for internal use at [8BitPixel.lol](https://8bitpixel.lol) by the [ByteBrush Studios](https://bytebrush.dev) team.

 ## Features